A lot or a little?

-Parents need to know that this delightful short-form animated series from the creator of Wallace and Gromit is appropriate for virtually all ages.
+Parents need to know that Shaun the Sheep is a delightful short-form animated series from the creator of Wallace and Gromit that's appropriate for virtually all ages.
 The animal characters engage in some mildly naughty behavior (playing football with a cabbage, making a mess of The Farmer's house when he's away), but it's offset by the situational humor, and they always set things right in the end.

 What's the story?

 From the creator of beloved claymation characters Wallace and Gromit comes SHAUN THE SHEEP -- a short-form animated series about a curious young sheep who delights in adventure and enjoys leading his flock into all sorts of mischief.
 When The Farmer's around, Shaun gives the man no reason to doubt that Shaun is just another follower of the herd.
 But the minute the unsuspecting man's back is turned, the resourceful young sheep is off in pursuit of fun.
 Often it's up to faithful sheepdog Bitzer to wrangle the flock -- and help Shaun clean up their mess -- before his owner discovers all isn't as it seems.

 This mini gem of a series will delight viewers of all ages, and its simplicity makes it a good option for sharing with even young kids.
 Shaun made his debut as the unfortunate victim of Wallace's Knit-o-matic machine in the 1995 short film A Close Shave, and his immediate popularity with fans prompted this series of shorts from creator Nick Park.
 The great news is that these abbreviated tales lose no ground due to their brevity -- each five-minute episode is packed with the same clever humor and endearing characters that fans have come to expect from Park's work.